 The aim of this research is to determine the influence of body composition and flexibility on shot velocity in goalball.
 The sample of respondents consisted of 21 goalball players aged 24 to 39, members of five national selections.
 The sample of the variables was divided into two subunits: body composition and flexibility (predictor set of 11 variables) and the shot velocity (criterion variable).
-A regression analysis showed the group effects of the predictor variables body composition and flexibility of predictor variable.
+A regression analysis showed the group effects of the predictor variables body composition and flexibility on the criterion variable CV.